Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: Abstract

 \section{Abstract}

-The \glspl{dt} of physical systems and environments enable real-time remote tracking, control, and learning, but require low-latency transmission of updates and sensory data to maintain alignment with their physical counterparts.
-In this context, augmenting sensory data with the network's own \gls{isac} capabilities can expand the \gls{dt}'s awareness of the environment by allowing it to precisely non-radar locate measurements from mobile nodes.
-However, this integration increases the complexity of the communication system, and can only be supported through intelligent resource allocation and access optimization.
-In this work, we propose a two-step goal-oriented approach to solve this problem: we design a push-based random access in which sensors with a high \gls{voi} inform the network of their access requirements, followed by a pull-based scheduled transmission of the actual sensory data.
-This design allows to combine the \gls{isac} and reliable transmission requirements and maximize the \gls{voi} of the information delivered to the \gls{dt}, significantly outperforming existing schemes.
+\Glspl{dt} of physical systems enable real-time remote tracking, control, and learning, but require to be updated with environmental sensory data to maintain alignment with their physical counterparts.
+In a network context, \gls{isac} capabilities can expand the \gls{dt}'s environmental awareness by linking received updates to the location where wireless sensors acquired them.
+Integrating localization services, however, increases the complexity of the communication system, and can only be supported through smart access optimization.
+To tackle this problem, we design a two-step goal-oriented approach: firstly, sensors with a high \gls{voi} inform the network of their resource demands through a push-based random access; then, pull-based scheduled transmissions of the actual sensory data are optimized to satisfy \gls{isac} performance constraints.
+This design allows to maximize the \gls{voi} of the information delivered to the \gls{dt} while locating the transmitting nodes, significantly outperforming existing schemes.

 \glsresetall